 Watch our brief IR35 rundown video, then get more detail in our free guide.

 We are here to help you unravel the mystery of IR35.
 Our free comprehensive guide to IR35 covers everything you need to know.

 What is IR35?

-IR35 is a piece of anti-avoidance legislation targeting Personal Service Companies (PSCs) which was established by the government to combat “disguised employment”.
+IR35 is a piece of anti-avoidance legislation (aimed at preventing tax avoidance) targeting Personal Service Companies (PSCs) which was established by the government to combat “disguised employment”.

-If your contract has the same level of risk, responsibility, liability and control as a permanent employee, you would be classed as inside IR35.
-In this instance, you will be treated as a PAYE employee.
+So, if your contract has the same level of risk, responsibility, liability and control as a permanent employee, you would be classed as inside IR35.
+In this instance, the income from the assignment will be treated as an employment income for tax purposes.

 IR35 can affect the way you operate your business.
 If your contract is found to be inside IR35, you will not be able to benefit from the same tax efficiencies than you otherwise would.

 However, there are still ways in which you may be able to operate to make the most of your money.